-Kev investment considerations:
+Key investment considerations:

-Maintaining our Speculative Buy rating but reducing our twelve-month price target to \$6.50 per share from \$7.75 per share due primarily to an increased risk profile, partly offset by a higher sector valuation.
+Maintaining our Speculative Buy rating and twelve-month price target of \$6.50 per share.

-Air Industries is posed to experience customer and program growth as it deepen longstanding customer relationships and gain new domestic and international customer.
-Entering 2025, the funded backlog increased to approximately \$118 million from \$85.7 million entering 2024.
+Air Industries is posed to experience sales growth in the 2H25 and in 2026, as it deepens its longstanding customer relationships and gains new domestic and international customer.
+Entering 2Q25, the funded backlog increased to approximately \$120 million from \$85.7 million at the start of 2024.

 In 3Q24, AIRI announced it received a \$110 million, 7-year contract for the production of Thrust Struts used in the Geared Turbo-Fan.
 From December 2024 to March 11, 2025, 6 major new long-term agreements were signed for approximately \$60 million of new business spread over 4 aircraft platforms and 4 customers.
-These agreements support our anticipated EBITDA growth forecast through our forecast period.
+These agreements support our anticipated EBITDA growth forecast through 2026.